 If the bruise is small and not too painful, it will heal without treatment.
 If the bruise is large and painful, you may need to have the blood drained.

 If a large area of the nail is damaged, your doctor may want to remove it.
-If he or she does not remove the nail, it may become loose or fall off in the next 2 weeks.
+If he or she doesn't remove the nail, it may become loose or fall off in the next 2 weeks.
 In almost all cases, the nail will grow back from the area under the cuticle called the matrix.
 This takes a few weeks to start and is complete in about 4 to 6 months for a fingernail and 12 months for a toenail.
 If the nail bed or matrix was damaged, the nail may grow back with a rough or irregular shape.
 Sometimes the nail may not regrow at all.

 The following guidelines will help you care for your wound at home: